Pi4J/pi4j-example-devices/src/main/java/com/pi4j/devices/mcp23xxxApplication/README.md

      In another terminal
  i2cdump -y 1 0x22     This will clear existing interrupts in the chip

+ Yellow LED will flash on/off once each interrupt
 Trip interrupt  GPIO12->p4
 python
 import RPi.GPIO as GPIO